fybrik/fybrik/site/docs/samples/delete-sample.md

 In this tutorial, we assume that OpenMetadata is used as the data catalog.
 Datasets can be registered either directly, through the OpenMetadata UI, or indirectly, through the data-catalog connector.

-If you use OpenMetadata directly through the UI, and use its discovery mechanism to add asset tables, you can determine an asset ID through the corresponding OpenMetadata table URL.
-If, for instance, the URL for the table is: `http://localhost:8585/table/openmetadata-s3.default.demo."PS_20174392719_1491204439457_log.csv"`, then the corresponding asset ID is `"openmetadata-s3.default.demo.\"PS_20174392719_1491204439457_log.csv\""`.
+To register an asset directly through the OpenMetadata UI, follow the instructions [here](../../tasks/omd-discover-s3-asset/).
+These instructions also explain how to determine the asset ID.
+If you registered the dataset directly through the OpenMetadata UI, you can skip the next section.

-If you registered the dataset directly through the OpenMetadata UI, you can skip to the next section.
+### Registering Dataset via Connector
 We now explain how to register a dataset using the OpenMetadata connector.
 Begin by registering the credentials required for accessing the dataset as a kubernetes secret.
 Replace the values for `access_key` and `secret_key` with the values from the object storage service that you used and run:

 ```yaml